 Meaning

-In the quote “I love sport, I grew up playing sports, that’s all I did, and it is so invigorating now that I’m supposedly adult to learn something completely new, from the bottom up.,” the emphasis is on love.
-It highlights the thought that love can be found in unexpected places while implying that small gestures build affection.
+“I love sport, I grew up playing sports, that’s all I did, and it is so invigorating now that I’m supposedly adult to learn something completely new, from the bottom up.” presents a viewpoint centered on love.
+It implies that real love requires care and patience and encourages us to remember that small gestures build affection.

 Theme